This post was first published in 2015 but has been updated in 2019 with the most recent information on the Sahara Desert Tour

 He came out of the kitchen tent, looked at the sky, then at the running camels and sprinted into the desert to catch them.
 All of a sudden, the GoPro that I set up to take a time lapse of the sunset had dropped to the ground, knocked down by gusty winds.

 A wave of sand covered my feet.
 I finally put two and two together.
-Angry sky+strong wind+animals running away for their life = we were about to get hit by the sandstorm.
+Angry sky+strong wind+animals running for their life = we were about to get hit by the sandstorm.

 My mind hit panic mode.

 Max!
 The key!
-There was no way he was going to find it in the middle of the sandstorm.
+There was no way he was going to find it in the middle of a sandstorm.
 It was getting dark out.
 Are they even going to be able to find their way back?

 The wind gust picked up another wave of sand and covered me in it.
 I ran back to the tent looking for shelter.

 But I couldn’t sit still.
-I covered up (luckily by now I had become an expert at tying a desert worthy turban) and went back to the edge of the camp fighting against the sandy wind every step of the way.
+I covered up (luckily by now I had become an expert at tying a desert turban) and went back to the edge of the camp fighting against the sandy wind every step of the way.

-I stood there for what felt like eternity…

-When 2 figures appeared on the edge of the horizon my heart filled with joy!
+I stood there for what felt like an eternity when 2 figures appeared on the edge of the horizon.
+My heart filled with joy!
 It’s them!
 They are back!!!